maxbolgarin/gitbasher/README.md

 * `git`  version from 2.23
 	* Debian-based: `git --version || apt install git`
 	* MacOS: `git --version || brew install git`
-* Tested on `MacOS 13.5.1`, on other systems may be problems with utilities like `sed` because of different implementations / versions

 </br>